simOne3107/R4CogPsy/README.md

 # Data pre-processing #

-With a number of different functions from the **tidyverse** package, we can tidy up and our dataset before performing any statistical analyses.
+With a number of different functions from the **tidyverse** package, we can tidy up our dataset before performing any statistical analyses.
 Among other things, **tidyverse** allows us to subset observations by their values, select the variables we are interested in, and group the data by variable.

 #### Creating tibbles ####